watcheur/smartbeacon-base-ios-sdk/README.md

   SmartBeacon-SDK requires following native iOS framework:
   * CoreLocation.framework

-3. Congrats!
-Yes you did it!
+3. That's about it ;)

 Integration
 --------------------

-Follow few steps for simple and fast SmartBeacon-SDK use:
+In few steps, you can integrate our SDK, quick and easy.

-For the below example we want to notify user when he will exit the region determined by SmartBeacon private proximity UUID.
+In the following example, we want to notify the user when he gets out of the range defined by SmartBeacon private proximity UUID.
 The following code shows implementation in a basic View Controller named DemoViewController.

 DemoViewController.h